brandonowens24/Movie-Recommendation-App/README.md

 ### Contributions:

+* The TMDB [Movies](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies) and [Shows](https://www.kaggle.com/datasets/asaniczka/full-tmdb-tv-shows-dataset-2023-150k-shows) datasets from Kaggle allowed for me to not have to scrape the entiretly of TMDB.
 * The idea of using a TFIDF approach instead of just comparing to pre-trained embeddings was found from [Dhilip Subramanian's Book Recommendation System](https://www.kdnuggets.com/2020/08/content-based-recommendation-system-word-embeddings.html).
 * All models were built using Gensim.

 ### Limitations: